WordPress/blueprints/blueprints/my-wordpress/contributing-recipes.md

 - `gradient`: CSS gradient used by the recipe card.
 - `learn_more`: optional URL for deeper background.
 - `alternatives`: optional two-column app comparison rows for guides that map familiar external apps to installable My WordPress apps.
+- `context`: optional environment the whole recipe is limited to.
+Recipes without it show everywhere.
 - `steps`: ordered list of actions.

 Example: